Basics:

 Fines and penalties

 Although that’s an implied 40% commission rate, that’s not what appears to bother housekeepers.
 They complain mainly about the litany of penalties levied on them when they’re struck in traffic or have to change a schedule.
-These fees are spelled out in Tidy’s terms of use for housekeepers.
-Specifically:
+These fees are spelled out in Tidy’s “optional” terms of use for housekeepers, which are what governs the relationship unless you specifically set other terms.
+These terms say that

-• change the schedule with less than 7-days notice, you pay $10.
+- change the schedule with less than 72 hours notice, you pay $10.

 Recommendations

-In our opinion, the terms of this deal give a disproportionate wealth of benefits to Tidy and very few to its housekeepers.
-We’d suggest you look for cleaning jobs with JiffyOnDemand — or simply advertise your availability through TaskRabbit or a neighborhood website like Nextdoor.
+But we’d suggest you look for cleaning jobs with Turno, JiffyOnDemand — or simply advertise your availability through TaskRabbit or a neighborhood website like Nextdoor.

 What their users say: (from Indeed)